rockymanobi/espruino-mqtt-sample/README.md

 node subscriber.js
 ```

-Connect the CC3000 WiFi module and DS18B20 Temperature to your Espruino as follows [here](http://qiita.com/rockymanobi/items/83cc39a4a75ea65747e3)
+Connect the CC3000 WiFi module and DS18B20 Temperature to your Espruino as follows [here](http://qiita.com/rockymanobi/items/83cc39a4a75ea65747e3).

-Run `espruino.js` on WebIDE.
-Everytime you press the BTN1, the temperature will be sent to subscriber by MQTT.
+Run `espruino.js` on Espruino WebIDE.
+Then, everytime you press the BTN1, the temperature will be sent to subscriber by MQTT.